kurtlogan/three-reasons/PITCHME.md

 ## Referentially transparent

-   - makes refactoring easy
+   - Makes refactoring easy
-   - you can __always__ inline functions and values
+   - You can __always__ inline functions and values
-   - easy to reason about
+   - Easy to reason about

 ---

-#Type based reasoning
+# Type based reasoning